 - Here’s another article with a practical application for web design called The Cicada Principle and Why It Matters to Web Designers.

-- Mathmatical “locusts” an excellent explanation of the cicadas and prime numbers phenomenon.
+- Mathematical “locusts” an excellent explanation of the cicadas and prime numbers phenomenon.

 Prof. Douglas Galvao of the State University of Campinas has written a paper titled Emergence of Prime Numbers as the Result of Evolutionary Strategy.
 Download his paper from Cicada Mania.